 On May 26, 2011, the Company entered into an Asset Purchase Agreement ("SG Austria APA") with SG Austria Private Limited ("SG Austria") to purchase 100% of the assets and liabilities of SG Austria.
-As a result, Austrianova Singapore Private Limited ("Austrianova Singapore") and Bio Blue Bird AG ("Bio Blue Bird"), wholly-owned subsidiaries of SG Austria, were to become wholly owned subsidiaries of the Company on the condition that the Company pay SG Austria \$2.5 million and 100,000,000 shares of its Common Stock and for the Company to receive 100,000 shares of Austrianova Singapore's common stock and nine Bio Blue Bird bearer shares.
+As a result, Austrianova Singapore Private Limited ("Austrianova Singapore") and Bio Blue Bird AG ("Bio Blue Bird"), wholly-owned subsidiaries of SG Austria, were to become wholly owned subsidiaries of the Company on the condition that the Company pay SG Austria \$2.5 million and 100,000,000 shares of the Company's Common Stock and for the Company to receive 100,000 shares of Austrianova Singapore's common stock and nine Bio Blue Bird bearer shares.

 In June 2012, the Company and SG Austria entered into a First Addendum to the SG Austria APA to extend the due date for the sums to be paid to SG Austria.
 In October 2012, the Company and SG Austria entered into the Second Addendum to the SG Austria APA for the same purpose.
 In July 2013, the Company and SG Austria entered into a Third Addendum to the SG Austria APA.
 Under the terms of the Third Addendum, the transaction contemplated by the SG Austria APA was materially changed.
 The Third Addendum provided that the Company was to acquire 100% of the equity interests in Bio Blue Bird and receive a 14.5% equity interest in SG Austria.
 In addition, the Company received nine bearer shares of Bio Blue Bird.
 Under the Third Addendum, the Company paid: (i) \$500,000 to retire all outstanding debt of Bio Blue Bird; and (ii) \$1.0 million to SG Austria.
+The Company paid SG Austria \$1,572,195 in cash in exchange for its 14.5% equity interest.
 Funding was accomplished through a private placement sale to accredited investors of 12,000,000 shares of restricted Common Stock for \$0.125 per share.
 The Third Addendum returned the original 100,000,000 shares of Common Stock to the Company treasury and the 100,000 Austrianova Singapore shares to SG Austria.

 The acquisition of Bio Blue Bird provided the Company with exclusive, worldwide licenses to use a proprietary cellulose-based live-cell encapsulation technology for the development of treatments for all forms of cancer.
-As of October 31, 2013 the cost of these licenses of \$1,549,427 has been recorded on the balance sheet as a long term asset.
+As of January 31, 2014 the cost of these licenses of \$1,549,427 has been recorded on the balance sheet as a long term asset.
 The licenses are pursuant to patents licensed from Bavarian Nordic A/S and GSF-Forschungszentrum fur Umwelt u.
 Gesundeit GmbH.
-These licenses enable the Company to carry out the research and development of cellulose-based live-cell encapsulation cancer treatments and allow for research and development of the cellulose-based encapsulation of virus-expressing cells for treating other diseases.
+These licenses enable the Company to carry out the research and development of cancer treatments that are based upon the live-cell encapsulation technology known as "Cell-in-a-Box."